-#21: Disha Ravi’s arrest shows age is just a number
+#AT21.: Disha Ravi’s arrest shows age is just a number and an offence is an offence

 New Delhi, Feb 15: The arrest of Disha Ravi, a 21 year old climate activist for allegedly editing the toolkit shared by Greta Thunberg over the ongoing farmers' agitation has triggered sharp reactions across the country.